 In this article:

-These are the two most cost-effective ways to adjust to cPanel’s recent licensing changes.
+Merging and terminating cPanel accounts are the two most cost-effective ways to adjust to cPanel’s recent licensing changes.
 Many will decide that merging cPanel accounts and using addon domains is the most efficient method for managing multiple users and websites.
-There are many differences between a cPanel account and addon domain to be aware of, though.
+There are many differences between a cPanel account and an addon domain to be aware of, though.
 The most important one is that an addon domain is managed within a cPanel account.

 Before we begin, regardless of your choice, consider creating a cPanel backup just in case anything goes wrong or you need a certain file later.